ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

   of chapter first drafts, yet ended up being a significant portion of work.
 * **Time Zones**:
-  The majority of the publisher's editorial staff was based out of India, meaning that communication almost always took a full day and was a half day out of sync.
+  The majority of the publisher's editorial staff was based out of India, meaning that communication almost always took a full day and was a half-day out of sync.

 At the end of the day, writing a book is tedious work and not always that fun for these and other reasons.
 The most important traits and tendencies I found